Air conditioning and cooling companies are staying busy during the heat

-GRAND JUNCTION, Colo (KJCT)- Rising temperatures can mean big problems for some facing air conditioning and cooling problems.
+Rising temperatures can mean big problems for some facing air conditioning and cooling problems.

 We spoke with Avalanche, a local heating and air conditioning business that tells us the hundred degree weather has been keeping them busy.